jlescher/adventofcode/README.md

-# Because there should always be a README

-My own solution of the "advent of code" puzzle series.
+# Purpose

+Practical python-training on a series of algorithmic puzzles.

+# Audience

+This is of poor interest in it-self.

+Any comments from pythonistas are welcomed! (to help me get better)

 # Advent of code

 quote from http://adventofcode.com/2017/about